LuisMit/Trading_Strategies/README.md

 1. Importing necessary packages for financial analysis
 2. Deciding on which markets to choose for the analysis (region/sector)
 3. Selecting suitable indicators (technical/fundamental)
-4. Importing relevant data from the internet (yahoo finance)
+4. Importing relevant data from the internet
 5. Cleaning and preparing data
 6. Trying different machine learning algorithms (K-NN/MMH/LR/DNN etc. -> Luis) which distinguishe between the two classes buys and sells
 7. Validating the algorithms with historic and current data